Governments offer financial lifelines to airlines, at a price

 ($1 = 1.7652 New Zealand dollars)

-(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast.)
+(Reporting by Jamie Freed in Sydney and David Shepardson in Washington; additional reporting by Praveen Menon in Wellington and Tracy Rucinski in Chicago; Editing by Lincoln Feast and Gerry Doyle.)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))